ottok/rocksdb/debian/README.source.md

 If you have an existing local repository created in this way, you can update it by simply running:

-    gbp pull --verbose
+    gbp pull

-To also get the upstream remote updated run:
+The above does not pull the upstreamvcs remote, so additionally run:

-    git pull --verbose --all
+    git pull --all --verbose

 The recommended tool to inspect what branches and tags you have and what their state is on various remotes is: